On F List of Movie Reviews

 FrightN1

-9/20: Despite the excellent-looking poster and fun horror theme, Chris Sarandon is the only best part about Fright Night.
+9/20: Despite the excellent-looking poster and the fun horror theme, Chris Sarandon is the only worthwhile part about Fright Night.

-Having seen the movie over five times since the 80's, I always came away disappointed because it could have been much more.
-My thinking is the filmmakers ran out of gas during the second half.
-At least, it initially works well, and the Peter Vincent thing is cool who's a mix of Peter Cushing and Vincent Price.
+Having seen the movie over five times since the 80's, I always came away disappointed because it could've been much more.
+My thinking is that the filmmakers ran out of gas during the second half.
+At least, it initially works well, and the Peter Vincent thing is cool which is a mix of Peter Cushing and Vincent Price.

-I know Chris Sarandon was terrific in Dog Day Afternoon, but his performance in Fright Night may be the best of his career.
+I know Chris Sarandon was terrific in Dog Day Afternoon, but his performance here may be the best of his career.
 He has a great aura of seductiveness which makes it easy to root for his character.
-Forget the rest of the cast; they are hopeless just like the über annoying Stephen Geoffreys who ended up doing gay porn.
+Forget the rest of the cast; they're hopeless just like the über annoying Stephen Geoffreys who ended up doing gay porn.

 The editing job is bad.
 Take a couple of scenes with Roddy McDowell.
-One shot has a close-up of his face looking surprised.
-The next one is what's happening at the moment.
-It's back to Roddy with the same expression and then over to the same moment.
+One shot shows a close-up of his face looking surprised.
+The next is what's happening at the moment.
+It's back to Roddy with the same expression and then over to the other one.
 Back and forth...back and forth...back and forth...come on, enough is enough.